HiPhiS Seminar “Durkheimian Sociology and Genetic Method: The Argument of Origin as a Revealer of Social Ontologies”

 Summary:

-As early as 1895, in his book Les Règles de la méthode sociologique (Rules of Sociological Method), Durkheim explained that, to understand a social fact, we need to compare its various forms.
-The aim is to build up the most rudimentary type, and then follow step by step how it has become more complicated.
-In his view, this method should be able to provide a single analysis and synthesis of a phenomenon, showing in a dissociated state the elements that make it up, and the way they have been added to over time.
-This field of comparison was better able, in his view, to determine the conditions on which the formation and association of the elements of a phenomenon depend.
+As early as 1895, Durkheim explained in The Rules of Sociological Method that in order to account for a social fact, it is necessary to compare its different forms.
+This is in order to establish the most rudimentary type and then follow step by step how it has become more complex.
+According to him, this method should provide both an analysis and a synthesis of a phenomenon, showing its constituent elements in their dissociated state and how they have been added to over time.
+He believed that this field of comparison was better suited to determining the conditions on which the formation and association of the elements of a phenomenon depend.

-In the case of the question of the social origin of self-knowledge and knowledge of the world, the use of the genetic method shows that, for Durkheim and his collaborators, sociological analysis was based not only on an evolutionary conception of the future of societies, but also on a very specific social ontology for thinking about society.
-In this respect, the question of origin, at the crossroads of causality and metaphysics, reveals the "presuppositions" or axioms - in the sense of unprovable propositions at the foundation of a theory - on which an entire program of sociological research was built.
+In the case of the question of the social origin of knowledge of oneself and the world, the use of the genetic method shows that sociological analysis, for Durkheim and his collaborators, was based not only on an evolutionary conception of the development of societies, but also on a very particular social ontology for thinking about society.
+In this respect, the question of origin, at the crossroads of reflection on causality and metaphysics, proves to be a good indicator of the "presuppositions" or axioms—in the sense of unprovable propositions underlying a theory—on which an entire program of sociological research was built.

 More information on HiPsiS conferences